rrwick/Porechop/README.md

-                                    labelled as present and trimmed off (0 to 100) (default: 90.0) --check_reads CHECK_READS         This many reads will be aligned to all possible adapters to determine which adapter sets are present (default: 10000) --scoring_scheme SCORING_SCHEME   Comma-delimited string of alignment scores: match,mismatch, gap open, gap extend (default: 3,-6,-5,-2)
+                                    labelled as present and trimmed off (0 to 100) (default: 90.0) --check_reads CHECK_READS         This many reads will be aligned to all possible adapters to determine which adapter sets are present (default: 10000) --scoring_scheme SCORING_SCHEME   Comma-delimited string of alignment scores: match, mismatch, gap open, gap extend (default: 3,-6,-5,-2)

 End adapter settings: